velechit/megawin-isp/README.md

 Currently tested on linux (Fedora 36) & WIN 10 with MG82F6D17 only

 TODO:
-     1. Code cleanup
+ - [ ] Code cleanup
-     2. Support for RTS/DTR based reset control
+ - [ ] Support for RTS/DTR based reset control

-     NOTE: MG82F6D17 has only HWBS programmed, which causes ISP code to boot only on power cycling.
+> <PRE>NOTE: MG82F6D17 has only HWBS programmed, which causes
+>                 ISP code to boot only on power cycling.
-                     To jump to ISP code on reset pin program HWBS2 fuse (USING the ICP programmer)
+>                 To jump to ISP code on reset pin program
+>                 HWBS2 fuse (USING the ICP programmer)</PRE>

 You will need mingw/cygwin windows compilation suite to build on windows platform.